Lawrence Samuels - Head Coach

 Doug Kay - Assistant Head Coach

-Kay, who has nearly 50 years of coaching experience, including 15 in the Arena Football League, serves the Storm coaching staff as Assistant Head Coach.
-He began his AFL career in 1993 as the defensive coordinator for the ArenaBowl VII Champion Tampa Bay Storm and returned as the special teams coach in 2002.
+Kay, who has over 50 years of coaching experience, including 17 in the Arena Football League, joins Samuels’s coaching staff as an assistant head coach.
+He began his AFL career in 1993 as the defensive coordinator for the ArenaBowl VII Champion Tampa Bay Storm, returning as the special teams coach in 2002 and defensive backs coach in 2013.

-He last coached in the AFL with the Columbus Destroyers from 2006-08, where as head coach he led the team to its first and only ArenaBowl appearance.
+He was with the Columbus Destroyers from 2006-08, where as head coach he led the team to its first and only ArenaBowl appearance.
 In 1997 he was the defensive coordinator for ArenaBowl XI Champion Arizona Rattlers.
 During his career in the AFL he has served as either the head coach or defensive coordinator with the Albany Firebirds, Charlotte Rage Carolina Cobras and Los Angeles Avengers.

 He began his coaching career as a position coach, quarterbacks and defensive backs, at his alma mater Western Illinois in 1960.
 Kay then spent five seasons as the head coach at Deerfield H.S.
 (Ill.) prior to returning to the collegiate ranks as the defensive coordinator at Indiana State University for three years.
 In 1970 Kay was named the head coach at Olivet College (MI).
 After six seasons he took over the role of offensive coordinator at San Jose State prior to joining UCLA as a defensive assistant coach from 1977-1979.